lanl/walkabout/convertors/fehm_walkabout/README.md

 A typical workflow for Walkabout within the FEHM system would use LaGrit to generate unstructured grids.
 FEHM then provides a discretized representation of the steady-state flow field to Walkabout.
 Given this discrete solution, Walkabout then reconstructs a groundwater flow field, and performs the random walk particle tracking calculation.

 The following FEHM files are used by Walkabout.
-The script **particleDriver** can be used with LaGriT to write these files from a tetrahedral mesh.
+LaGriT can be used to write these files from a tetrahedral mesh.
 [See LaGriT Documentation](http://lanl.github.io/LaGriT)

 * *filename*.**fehmn** - mesh geometry file with node locations and element connectivity list.